-The aggrieved person acknowledges that he/she clearly and fully understands the terms and conditions of this agreement and fully agrees to its terms.
+The aggrieved person acknowledges that he or she clearly and fully understands the terms and conditions of this agreement and fully agree to its terms.
 Further, the aggrieved person acknowledges having voluntarily entered into this agreement.

-Aggrieved person Date

-Nome of Management/Southamount Data Official

-Name of Management/Settlement Date Official
+Aggrieved person Date Name of Management/Settlement Official Date